Loteprednol and tobramycin (ophthalmic)

 Before taking this medicine

-You should not use this medicine if you are allergic to loteprednol or tobramycin, or other steroids.
-You should not use if you have any type of fungal, viral, or bacterial infection in your eye (including herpes or chickenpox).
+You should not use loteprednol and tobramycin if you are allergic to loteprednol or tobramycin, or if you have a fungal or viral infection in your eyes (including herpes simplex).

 How should I use loteprednol and tobramycin ophthalmic?

 Follow all directions on your prescription label and read all medication guides or instruction sheets.
 Use the medicine exactly as directed.

 Do not use while wearing soft contact lenses.
 A preservative in this medicine could permanently stain the lenses.
 Use the medicine at least 15 minutes before inserting your contact lenses.

 Shake the eye drops well just before each use.